How do I know if I have an ethical concern? What are the red flags?

 How do I file an ethics complaint?

 If the person against whom I'm filing an ethics complaint has a PCB credential and a professional state-issued license, can I assume that one agency will communicate the complaint to the other or should I file the complaint with both organizations?
-If the certified professional works in a licensed drug and alcohol treatment facility, should I also file a complaint with the licensed facility and/or the Division of Licensing?
+If the certified professional works in a licensed treatment facility, should I also file a complaint with the licensed facility and/or the Division of Licensing?

 CONS: Relationships are damaged; Possible retaliation from colleague or agency; Person reporting becomes an outcast and is ostracized by the team.

 There are policies in place that protect employees from harassment that could be displayed or imposed on or towards the reporter.

 Where can I get a copy of the PCB Codes of Ethical Conduct?